bob-ros2/rosmdb/README.md

 If the client application runs on a different host than the RosMDB server and the actions or services want to be used the RosMDB package must also exist on that client host.\
-If not using metadb.py on the client host also no special dependencies are needed.\
+If not using metadb.py on the client host no special dependencies are needed to build the package.\
 The CLI can still be used as it has no special dependencies other than the Message Definitions.

-The topic interface can be used without the RosMDB package because it makes use of the std_msg/String type.
+The topic insert_one interface can be used without the RosMDB package because it makes use of the regular std_msg/String type.

 ### Programming example